Discus (fish): Behavior

 Symphysodon spp. are highly social, typically occurring in groups that may number many dozens of individuals, which is unique among cichlids of the Americas.
 When breeding, the pair moves away from the group, possibly to reduce the risk of cannibalism of the young.
 As with most cichlids, brood care is highly developed with both the parents caring for the young.
-Additionally, adult discus produce a secretion through their skin, on which the larvae live during their first 4 weeks.
+Additionally, adult discus produce a secretion ("discus milk") through their skin, on which the larvae live during their first 4 weeks.
 During the first two weeks, the parents stay near their young allowing them to feed easily.
 In the last 2 weeks, they swim away, resulting in the young being gradually "weaned off" and starting to fend for themselves.
 Although rare in fish, more than 30 species of cichlids are known to feed their young with skin secretion to various extent, including Pseudetroplus and Uaru species.
 Sexual maturity is reached in a year.